How to write a salon business proposal

 What is a business proposal anyway?

-So you put up an ad on multiple car sites with a product description detailing every good thing about the car and explaining why it’s a great purchase.
+Consider this example, you need to sell your old car in order to purchase a new minivan for your children, so you put up an ad on multiple car sites with a product description detailing every good thing about the car and explaining why it’s a great purchase.

 Think of your business proposal as all of the information you’ll need to share to sell a car.